emkey1/AOK-Filesystem-Tools/Docs/hostname-shortcut.md

 ## Shortcut Syncing Hostname

-Create a Shortcut with the following items
+- Create a Shortcut with the following items

-Get Deice Details - Select Device Hostname
+- Get Device Details - Select Device Hostname

-Append to Text File - Append Device Hostname and select what file to use make sure "Make New Line" is activated!
+- Append to Text File - Append Device Hostname and select what file to use make sure "Make New Line" is activated!

 ## Automation Personal